InboxPolicy vs Kickbox: Which Email Verification API Fits?

 What does InboxPolicy return that Kickbox doesn't?

-InboxPolicy returns one action, send, send_with_caution, review, retry_later, or avoid, with a confidence score and SMTP evidence behind it.
+InboxPolicy returns one action, send, send_with_caution, review, retry_later, or avoid, with a confidence score and normalized signals.
 Kickbox returns status fields plus a Sendex quality score.
 Both give you a signal about the address; InboxPolicy's output is a decision an agent can act on directly, Kickbox's is a score you interpret yourself.

 Does InboxPolicy have a free tier like Kickbox?

 No. InboxPolicy has no free tier or free plan, the $0.01 per-call x402 price is the trial.
 Kickbox offers one-time free credits at signup.
-InboxPolicy does make cache re-verification within 72 hours, malformed-email rejection, and idempotent retries free of charge, 0 credits, on every account.
+Two result types can cost 0 credits on eligible calls: a cache hit for the same normalized address and strictness within 72 hours when force_refresh is false, and malformed-email rejection before SMTP.

 Which is better for cleaning a large purchased list?

 Kickbox's dashboard and CSV-upload workflow is built for that kind of one-time bulk job.
-If lowest cost per verification is the only goal, MillionVerifier's roughly $0.59 to $2.50 per 1,000 is the cheaper option for one-shot list cleaning.
+If lowest cost per verification is the only goal, MillionVerifier runs $3.90 per 1,000 at entry down to $0.45 per 1,000 at 1M, making it the high-volume pick for one-shot list cleaning; InboxPolicy's 25,000-credit Growth pack has a lower unit price at $3.16/1k, but MillionVerifier's 10,000-credit entry purchase costs less overall.
 InboxPolicy is built for per-call send decisions inside an agent workflow, not bulk dashboard cleanup.

 How does verification accuracy compare between the two?